The Wife (2017 film): Plot

-Nathaniel, sensing Joan's emotional state, induces her to talk with him over drinks and says that he knows that Joan has ghostwritten a major portion or even all of each of Joseph's novels.
-Joan does not admit the truth, but Nathaniel is convinced by their conversation that he is correct.
-Meanwhile, Joseph begins to seduce a young photographer assigned to him, but just as he begins his seduction, his watch alarm goes off for him to take his heart pills, cooling the moment, and she leaves the room.
-Joseph accuses Joan of abandoning him, while Joan expresses outrage over his attempted affair.
+In Stockholm in 1992, Nathaniel, sensing Joan's emotional state, induces her to talk with him over drinks and says that he believes Joan has ghostwritten a major portion or even all of each of Joe’s novels.
+While Joan admits nothing, Nathaniel is convinced by their conversation that he is correct.
+Meanwhile, Joe begins to seduce a young photographer assigned to him, but just as he begins his seduction, his watch alarm goes off for him to take his heart pills, cooling the moment, and she leaves the room.
+Joe accuses Joan of abandoning him, while Joan expresses outrage over his attempted affair.
 The argument ceases when they learn that their daughter Susannah has given birth.

+In 1960, Joe has been fired for having an affair with Joan, and his first attempt at writing a novel turns out very poorly.
+Joan, a secretary at a publishing house, observes how the all-male editors dismiss women writers.
+When Joan criticizes Joe's work, he threatens to end his relationship with her, claiming she cannot love "a hack".
+Joan agrees to fix Joe's novel for him.
+The work, titled The Walnut, is published and becomes a bestseller.

-On the night of the Nobel ceremony, David confronts his parents after being told by Nathaniel that Joan is the only writer in the family.
-Joseph and Joan deny everything.
-At the ceremony and the banquet which follows, Joan feels increasingly humiliated because Joseph praises her as his support, his muse, his soul.
-She flees, and Joseph follows her.
+On the night of the Nobel ceremony, David confronts his parents after being told by Nathaniel that Joan is the real writer in the family.
+Joe and Joan deny everything.
+At the ceremony and the banquet which follows, Joan feels increasingly humiliated because Joe praises her as his support, his muse, his soul.
+She flees, and Joe follows her.
 He demands that she take his prize, but she refuses.

-At their hotel, Joan tells Joseph she is divorcing him.
-They argue violently, and Joseph has a heart attack.
+In Stockholm in 1992, at their hotel, Joan tells Joe she is divorcing him.
+They argue violently, and Joe has a heart attack.
 Prostrate on the bed, he begs for Joan's love.
 She tells him she loves him; he calls her a good liar and dies moments later.
 On the Concorde flight back to the US, Nathaniel offers his condolences to Joan.
 She tells him that if he tries to print anything that undermines Joseph's reputation as a writer, she will sue him.
 David overhears her.
 Joan says she will tell David and his sister the truth when they get home.
 She then turns the page to the journal she had opened, runs her hand over a blank page, and looks up.